semaphoreci/docs/docs/faq/faq.md

   <p>

 You might be hitting the quota limitation.
-Check your organization's quota in Billing > See detailed insights… > Quota.
+Check your organization's quota in the <code>Activity Monitor</code> by clicking on the initial of your organization in the top right corner of the page.
 More information about quota and how to ask for an increase <a href="https://docs.semaphoreci.com/reference/quotas-and-limits/">here</a>.

 You may also run <code>sem get jobs</code> to display all running jobs so you may confirm how much quota is being used.